 From the beginning, we’ve strived to create experiences and build relationships that are personal and meaningful.
 More than just sharing our wines, we want to share who we are, what we do, and why we love doing it.
 The more I focused on these goals, the more I knew that Emeritus was something that I wanted to be a part of for decades to come.

 As the dedicated second generation to our family-run winery, Mari is active in the Sonoma County Vintners New Gen Committee.
 The committee works to create a collaborative environment for young winemakers and owners, and to promote Sonoma County to the next generation of wine enthusiasts.
 She also works on the International Committee to sell and promote Sonoma County wines all over the world.

 At the winery, Mari works with the team to produce the most elegant expressions of Pinot Noir from our vineyards.
 These wines match the complexity and depth of the ones she first fell in love with in Burgundy, but with a style that’s all California (much like herself).
 She approaches her role with a long-term vision of sustainability in every sense, from the land to our Emeritus family and beyond.

-When not at the winery or traveling the world to share Emeritus, you can find Mari snowboarding or hiking with her husband Brian and her dog Mocha.
+When not at the winery or traveling the world to share Emeritus, you can find Mari snowboarding or hiking with her dog Mocha.

 Though acclaimed Emeritus Winemaker David Lattin has made a wide variety of wines at renowned wineries like Merus, Storybook Mountain, and Kuleto Estate, he began his career at Acacia Winery in 1984.
 That was where he first fell under the spell of Pinot Noir.